RUAA Grant Program

 Rutgers University Alumni Association Grant Program

-The grant program provides RUAA chartered organizations with financial assistance to develop new initiatives or expand current programs that will increase alumni engagement and serve as best practice models for the RUAA.
+The grant program provides RUAA chartered organizations with financial assistance to develop new initiatives that will serve alumni and friends by offering meaningful ways for them to connect with each other and deepen their Rutgers bond.

 There are two grant cycles every year (winter and summer), and eligible groups may submit applications during both.
 The maximum award available is $1,500 per grant cycle per chartered group.